 Great for: Playing big-name games before they’re released, tabletop gaming, learning from industry pros

 Who knew that a humble web comic about gamer life, borne from the creativity of two friends, would grow into the largest fan-operated gaming show for the public?
 The Penny Arcade comic creators could branch off into a comic convention.
 But why would they when they have built up a critical mass of a gamer fan following with their comic of nearly 4 million readers?

 PAX draws in crowds large enough to fill a football stadium – and in record time.
-(Would you believe me if I told you they sold out tickets this year in 30 minutes?
+(Would you believe me if I told you they sold out tickets within 30 minutes in previous years?
 You should.
 Because it’s no joke.
 And that’s after weekend passes doubled from $65 in 2013 to $110 in 2014.)
 Short for “Penny Arcade Expo”, PAX is known for representing a comprehensive breadth of gamerdom: from retro to next season’s anticipated console release, from tabletop gaming to independent gaming, expect to find it there.
 And revel in it.

 I could easily write blog posts for a solid week about PAX, so I should stop while I’m ahead.
 Hopefully that’s enough to whet your whistle and get you watching the official PAX Twitter feed for when tickets are up for a whole, oh, I don’t know, 10 minutes before they sell out.